Car Test Centre, Scotland

 How does Inverness (Seafield Road) compare to the UK average?

-Inverness (Seafield Road)'s pass rate is 1.3 percentage points above the UK national average of 48%.
-Inverness (Seafield Road) sits close to the UK average pass rate.
+Inverness (Seafield Road)'s pass rate is 0.6 percentage points below the UK national average of 48.7%.
+Inverness (Seafield Road) sits very close to the UK average, within 1 percentage point.

 How many tests are taken at Inverness (Seafield Road) each year?

-How do I book a driving test at Inverness (Seafield Road)?
+How do I book a test at Inverness (Seafield Road) and what do I need?

 How long is the wait for a driving test at Inverness (Seafield Road)?

-The estimated wait at Inverness (Seafield Road) is around 8 weeks (low demand).
-That figure is modelled from regional demand patterns reported in the National Audit Office investigation into car driving test waiting times, the DVSA Despatch blog updates, and this centre's test volume of 804 lifetime tests.
-Wait times peak in June and July and ease in November and December.
+The estimated wait at Inverness (Seafield Road) is about 6 to 10 weeks (low demand).
+That range is modelled from regional demand patterns reported in the National Audit Office investigation into car driving test waiting times, the DVSA Despatch blog updates, and this centre's test volume of 10.1K lifetime tests, so treat it as an estimate rather than a live figure.
+Across the UK, waits peak in June and July and ease in November and December.
 For live availability, check the official DVSA booking service.

 Source